emgong/double-takes/app/posts/2016-01-21-isomorphic-clojurescript.md

 ## Creating an Isomorphic ClojureScript App

-For this application, I'm going to assume that you already have Java, Leiningen and Node.js already installed.
+For this application, I'm going to assume that you already have Java (> 1.7.0), Leiningen (2.5.3) and Node.js (v5.4.1) already installed.

 ### Create New Project